fpedd/ees-pees/UserGuide.md

 ## Usage Example
 ### Manual Control

-To start the communication stack, you can run `./run.sh` in the root directory of the repository.
+To start the communication stack, you can run `scripts/run.sh` in  directory of the repository.
 This should compile the Internal and the External Controller.
 After that is done, it will start the External Controller, then the Webots Environment with the Internal Controller, and after that is the Python Backend.

 You will see three corresponding terminals open with the three processes mentioned above run from each terminal.
 Inside the top terminal, the Python Backend should be running.

 You are able to drive the robot by your own in the discrete or continuous action space.
 You can use the space bar to switch between discrete and continuous action spaces.
 With the keyboard, you can increase or decrease the speed change the heading in the continuous action space by the default.
 In the discrete action space, every keypress will trigger an action in the respective direction.

-To stop all processes, just run `./kill.sh`.
+To stop all processes, just run `scripts/kill.sh`.
 This will kill all three processes.

 Before you will be able to run the scripts you may need to run:
 `chmod +x kill.sh`